-- 18.1 The Host Authority will make copies of the agenda and reports that are open to the public available for inspection at its main office at least five clear days before the meeting.
-If an item is added to the agenda later or if reports are marked on the agenda "to follow", the information will be made available to members of the panel and the public as soon as possible and any report (that is not excluded) will be open to inspection at the time it is added to the agenda. - 18.2 All agendas and revised agendas will be published on the Host Authority's web site. - 18.3 The Host Authority will send a copy of each agenda and any revised agenda to constituent authorities for them to make available for public inspection at their main offices.
+18.1 The Host Authority will make copies of the agenda and reports available on its website.
+If an item is added to the agenda later or if reports are marked on the agenda "to follow", the information will be made available to members of the panel and the public as soon as possible and any report (that is not excluded) will be published on the host authority's website as soon as it is available.